nayeem-17/devops-workshop-demo/README.md

   ### Steps
   - Fork this repository.
   - Go to your repository settings.
-  - Add your server as a GitHub runner (see below).
+  - Add your server as a GitHub actions runner (see below).
-## How to add our server as a GitHub runner
+## How to add our server as a GitHub actions runner
-To add our server as a GitHub runner, we need to follow these steps: We can see this when we go to our GitHub repository-> settings-> runner-> self-hosted runner
+To add our server as a GitHub actions runner, we need to follow these steps: We can see this when we go to our GitHub repository-> settings->actions -> runner-> self-hosted runner
 ![this](pics/self-hosted-runner.png)
 Just follow the instructions and we'll be able to add our server as a GitHub runner.